Staff profile

 Research interests

 My research interests lie in the eighteenth and nineteenth centuries (primarily Romanticism), and censorship and free speech more widely.
 My monograph, titled Blasphemy and Politics in Romantic Literature: Creativity in the Writing of Percy Bysshe Shelley, was published by Palgrave in 2020.
-I have published articles in journals such as the Keats-Shelley Review and was previously a contributor to the Year's Work in English Studies (2015-2018).
+I have published articles in journals such as the Keats-Shelley Review and the Keats-Shelley Journal and was previously a contributor to the Year's Work in English Studies (2015-2018).
 I was also an academic advisor on both Lord Byron and Percy Shelley for Gale/Cengage's Nineteenth-Century Literature Criticism and Poetry Criticism series.
 I have also published chapters in The Routledge Companion to Freedom of Expression and Censorship (Routledge, 2023) and Free Speech Wars (MUP, 2021).
 Particular writers of interest include Percy Shelley, Wordsworth, Keats and Byron.

 I am currently supervising a PhD project on the Literary Heritage of the Derwent Valley and look forward to hearing from potential students interested in any of the above or related topics.